 Why Market Fragmentation and Consolidation are Important in International Market

-Written By: PROPMI - MARKETING & SALES PERFORMANCE CONSULTING on March 31, 2012 Comments Off
+Written By: PROPMI - MARKETING & BUSINESS PERFORMANCE CONSULTING on March 31, 2012 Comments Off

 Companies in international markets operate in an environment of opportunities and treats in which it is necessary to develop appropriate international marketing strategies configured to compete with other firms while providing value to customers.
 However companies respond by developing new products or by adapting existing products to the needs of customers in domestic and international markets.